 \section{Note added:}

-After completing this study and at final stages of the proof readings we noticed that the paper Ref. \cite{Alrebdi:2020rev} appeared in arXiv, where the authors calculate the strong coupling constants among some of the doubly heavy baryons and $\pi$ and $K$ mesons.
+After completing this study and in the final stages of proof reading we noticed that the paper Ref. \cite{Alrebdi:2020rev} appeared in arXiv, where the authors calculate the strong coupling constants among some of the doubly heavy baryons and $\pi$ and $K$ mesons.